iirevu/moodle-chatrunner/README.md

 it work in practice, two things are required
 1. Improved prompting to reduce the error frequency.
 2. Improve error handling to manage the consequences of errors.

+## Overview of subdirectories

++ Docker images
+    + jobe runs jobe with ChatRunner from the working copy
+    + jobe-production runs jobe with the latest release of ChatRunner